"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 We’re inclusive.
 It’s the diversity of our community that makes us distinctive.
 Whatever your background or educational experience we make sure you gain the support you need through an approachable team of expert staff so you’ll never feel like you’re just a number.

 We’re engaged.
-Our connections with schools and communities both locally and globally give you the opportunity to see how educational policy and practice play out in different settings – as part of the BA Education, Culture & Society you have the chance to study for a term in China or Luxembourg.
+Our connections with schools and communities both locally and globally give you the opportunity to see how educational policy and practice play out in different settings.

 The Educational Studies Building offers a wide range of seminar and larger teaching rooms designed for flexibility and practical work, and two IT/ICT suites with state-of-the-art computer equipment.
 There are also studios, workshops, and laboratories to support practice-based courses.